 In 2006, ECFMG celebrated 50 years of promoting excellence in international medical education.
-Established to evaluate the qualifications of IMGs entering GME in the United States, ECFMG has grown to meet the needs of physicians, health care consumers, medical educators, researchers in medical education and health workforce planning, licensing and credentialing agencies, and those involved in the evaluation and certification of health care professionals, both in the United States and abroad.
-Today, ECFMG is moving forward with important initiatives, including support for efforts to accredit international medical schools and expansion of web-based services for physicians, medical schools, and others in the international medical community.
-Through such initiatives, ECFMG continues to translate its experience, expertise, and resources into quality programs and services, and to collaborate with others involved in medical education and assessment.
+Established to evaluate the qualifications of IMGs entering GME in the United States, ECFMG had grown to meet the needs of physicians, health care consumers, medical educators, researchers in medical education and health workforce planning, licensing and credentialing agencies, and those involved in the evaluation and certification of health care professionals, both in the United States and abroad.